OsirisML/OsirisML/README.md

 6. Retrain model on additional CSV data with `model/trainmodel.py`.
 Run `python3 model/trainmodel.py` for usage.

 7. Test a model on unseen CSV data.
-Run `python3 testmodel.py` for usage.
+Run `python3 model/testmodel.py` for usage.

--> This is how you would actually use a model to **passively** identify operating systems on unseen data.
-The *.pcap* data would need to be transformed into a .csv with `./preprocessing/process_pcap.sh`, which shows usage.

 # Results with CIC-IDS2017 Dataset

+Using *Friday-WorkingHours.pcap* from

+`http://205.174.165.80/CICDataset/CIC-IDS-2017/Dataset/CIC-IDS-2017/PCAPs/`, which is a 8.2 gb *.pcap* file with over 4.5 million samples,

-Replicating section 5.2 with xgboost saw an Accuracy score of **84.91%** with an F1 Score of **82.96%**
+saw an Accuracy score of **84.91%** with an F1 Score of **82.96%**.

-This was run on *Friday-WorkingHours.pcap* from `http://205.174.165.80/CICDataset/CIC-IDS-2017/Dataset/CIC-IDS-2017/PCAPs/`, which is a 8.2 gb *.pcap* file.

 Data split: 80% Training/validation, 20% testing.

-To create the appropriate labels use tcpdump to separate the source IP addresses into 13 separate *.pcap* files, then run the label generation script provided in the paper above.
+This was run on a VM operating `Ubuntu 22.04.4` with 128 gb of RAM.

+# Default OSes and source IP's in preprocessing/tcp_dump.sh

 Here is the table provided by University of New Brunswick, which is are the default OSes in `preprocessing/tcp_dump.sh`:
 - Web server 16 Public: 192.168.10.50, 205.174.165.68